Fog Cutter Frame v.2 (Endurance Road Disc)

 • Tange Modular dropouts.
 Stock setup is for 142mm thru-axle hubs and flat mount disc brakes.
 Alternative styles available thru Tange/Long Shen.

-• Fork options: Matching straight blade carbon fork (alloy steerer, flat mount disc, 12 x 100 thru-axle hub) or lugged CrMo steel fork (CrMo steerer, IS disc mount, QR hub)
+• Fork options: Matching straight blade carbon fork (flat mount disc, fits 12 x 100 thru-axle hub, fender eyelets, alloy steerer) or lugged CrMo steel fork (flat disc mount, fits 12 x 100 thru axle hub, mini-rack bosses, fender eyelets, CrMo steerer)

 • Tire clearance for 700c x38mm with fenders (some front derailleurs will limit tire clearance) and 650b x 42mm